This post lists the top things to do in Boston in May, updated for 2023, including free, nighttime, as well as family-friendly activities and events.

 Ride a Rollercoaster at Six Flags New England

-This popular amusement park is now opened for the season!
+This popular amusement park is now open for the season!
 This is a family favorite with rides suitable for people of all ages and sizes!

 Eat at Faneuil Hall Marketplace